meconos/meconos.github.io/content/upcoming.md

 ---
-title: "Upcoming Meetings"
+title: "Upcoming"
 ---

-# Upcoming Meeting on spring 2025
+# Upcoming Meetings Spring 2025

 * To be announced.